fp7mplane/protocol-ri/doc/protocol-spec.md

              'now' ' + ' <duration> |
              'now' ' + ' <duration> / <duration>

-crontab = ???
+crontab = # to be determined
 ```

 A repeated specification has an _outer_ temporal specification that governs how often and for how long the specification will repeat, and an _inner_ temporal specification evaluated independently at each repetition.
 The inner temporal specifiation must _always_ be relative to the current time, i.e. the time of initiated of the repeated specification.
-Submitting a repeated specification may still result in a single receipt, or in in multiple results.
-The multiple results resulting from a single repeated specification, or from the a redemption of a receipt resulting from a repeated specification, are grouped in an envelope message.
 If the inner temporal specification is omitted, the specification is presumed to have the relative singleton temporal scope of `now`.

-*[**Editor's Note**: Explain in more detail if necessary]*
+Submitting a repeated specification will still result in a single receipt, or in multiple results.
+These multiple results, resulting either directly from a single repeated specification, or from the a redemption of a receipt resulting from a repeated specification, are grouped in an envelope message.

 *[**Editor's Note**: Specify and explain crontab]*

 For example, a repeated specification to take measurements every second for five minutes, repeating once an hour indefinitely would be:

-`when: repeat now ... future { now + 5s / 1s }`
+`when: repeat now ... future / 1h { now + 5m / 1s }`

+A repeated specification to take measurements every second for five minutes, repeating every half hour within a specific timeframe would be:

+`when: repeat 2014-01-01 13:00:00 ...
+2014-06-01 14:00:00 / 30m { now + 5m / 1s }

+A repeated specification taking singleton measurements every hour indefinitely with an implicit inner temporal specification:

+`when: repeat now ... future / 1h`

-*[**Editor's Note**: More examples]*
+*[**Editor's Note**: Add crontab examples once crontab is specified]*

 *[**Editor's Note**: This is not yet implemented in the RI; Michael Faath is taking care of this.]*